padrinobook/padrinobook/chapters/sessions.md

 ```

 If you now login successfully you will see the message but it will stay there forever.
-But we don't want to have this
-message displayed the whole time, so we will use jQuery's [fadeOut method](http://api.jquery.com/fadeOut/) to get rid of
+But we don't want to have this message displayed the whole time, we will use jQuery's [fadeOut method](http://api.jquery.com/fadeOut/) to get rid of the message.
-the message.
 Since we are first writing our own customized JavaScript, let's create the file with the following content:

 ```erb